Abiy Ahmed: Early life

 Abiy Ahmed was born in the small town of Beshasha, Ethiopia.
-His deceased father, Ahmed Ali, was a Muslim Oromo.
-Abiy's father was a typical Oromo farmer, speaking only Oromo.

-The ethnicity of Abiy's deceased mother, Tezeta Wolde, varies according to the sources.
-The New York Times, in a 2018 interview with Abiy, stated that his mother "was Amhara and Orthodox Christian" and "converted to Islam when she married" and The Guardian in 2019 described Tezeta as Amhara.
-The Ethiopian Reporter stated in 2019 that Tezeta was "a converted Christian".
-In a 2021 Oromia Broadcasting Network interview redistributed on YouTube, Abiy stated that his parents were both Oromo, and asserted that "no one is giving or taking away my Oromummaa."
-Tezeta was a fluent speaker of both Amharic and Oromo.
+His father, Ahmed Ali, was a respected Muslim Oromo elder who donated much of to land to build a mosque during the reign of Haile Selassie.
+While his mother, Tezeta Wolde, lived in a dilapidated house and sold traditional tej wine for a living.
+In a 2018 interview with The New York Times, Abiy stated that his mother "was Amhara and Orthodox Christian" and "converted to Islam when she married".
+However, in a 2021 Oromia Broadcasting Network interview redistributed on YouTube, Abiy asserted that his parents were both Oromo.

 Abiy is the 13th child of his father and the sixth and youngest child of his mother, the fourth of his father's four wives.
 His childhood name was Abiyot (English: "Revolution").
 The name was sometimes given to children in the aftermath of the Ethiopian Revolution in the mid-1970s.
-The then Abiyot went to the local primary school and later continued his studies at secondary schools in Agaro town.
-Abiy, according to several personal reports, was always very interested in his own education and later in his life also encouraged others to learn and to improve.
-Abiy married Zinash Tayachew, an Amhara woman from Gondar, while both were serving in the Ethiopian National Defense Force.
-They are the parents of three daughters and one adopted son.
-Abiy speaks Oromo, Amharic, Tigrinya and English.
-He is a fitness aficionado and professes that physical health goes hand in hand with mental health and, as such, he frequents physical and gym activities in Addis Ababa.
+As a child, Abiy was sent to Agaro to attend the local primary school and later continued his studies at local secondary school in Agaro town.
+According to several personal reports, Abiy seems to have earned a reputation as a troublemaker with a poor record in school.
+He later dropped out in the seventh grade and then moved to Addis Ababa.